General Information and Student Accommodations Information

 If disability documentation supports the request for Furniture Accommodations, the college will make every effort to provide reasonable accommodations.

-Sometimes due to circumstances beyond the control of the LA Center the furniture may be moved out of a room after the accommodation is set up.
-If this occurs, please inform the LA Center as soon as possible.
+Sometimes due to circumstances beyond the control of the Center for Accessibility Resources & Services the furniture may be moved out of a room after the accommodation is set up.
+If this occurs, please inform the Center for Accessibility Resources & Services as soon as possible.

 Note Taking Services